labinfo-lncc/DEGRE/README.md

-## Instalation of the DEGRE package
+## Installation of the DEGRE package

 To install the DEGRE package, you must run: